BRM P351: Racing history

 The car had a brief test at Snetterton, where no more than 30 laps were completed.

 The BRM P351 debuted at the 1992 500km of Silverstone, the second round of the World Sportscar Championship.
 The drivers assigned were Wayne Taylor and Harri Toivonen.
 After problems in qualifying with a battery, the car was forced to take the last qualifying position.
 Unfortunately, the car suffered more problems on Sunday when during pre-race warm-up the oil pump failed and the car never took the race start.

 The team moved next to the 24 Hours of Le Mans, where Richard Jones was added to the driver line-up.
 On both days of qualifying the car suffered transmission difficulties, with Wayne Taylor being the only driver to set a time.
 This was however good enough for 23rd place in the field of 29.
 However yet again problems struck early for the P351.
 Although the car did make the start, it suffered transmission failure after a mere twenty laps, the first car out of the race.

 In an attempt to find sponsorship elsewhere, the team transferred the P351 to the United States to participate in an IMSA Camel GT round at Watkins Glen International.
-Although the team believed that the chassis met all of the IMSA regulations, it was discovered at the first scrutineering session that the car was in violation of the series' maximum height restriction due to the tall roof mounted air intake.
-At the suggestion of designer Paul Brown, the intake was promptly removed with a Sawzall, split down the middle and remounted with the two halves of the intake on their sides, forming a new intake with the same cross-section and lowering the car enough to meet the regulations.
+Although the team had checked in advance that the chassis was compliant with IMSA regulations, the track at Watkins Glen was not as smooth as the European tracks it had previously raced on and BRM were forced to raise the ride height.
+This made the car taller than IMSA regulations allowed, causing a crisis with only an hour left until scrutineering.
+At the suggestion of designer Paul Brown, the car's tall roof-mounted intake was removed with a Sawzall, split down the middle and remounted with the two halves of the intake on their sides, forming a new intake with the same cross-section and lowering the car enough to meet the regulations.
 Unfortunately the car still suffered from its poor reliability record, succumbing to electrical failure after a mere five laps.

 After these three failed race attempts, money for the project was beginning to run out as sponsorship was not forthcoming.
 The team returned the P351 to Europe and entered the next World Sportscar Championship round at Donington Park, but never appeared.
 After this, the team pulled out of the World Sportscar Championship for good and the team folded.

 To satisfy the team and all the industry supporters, team manager Ian Dawson carried out a 1,000-mile test to prove the true capabilities of the P351.
 A new camshaft profile was developed to address the only observation in all of Ricardo’s tests that valve spring surge could occur between 10,500 and 11,000 rpm.
 By this time all the relatively minor problems that had been encountered, primarily with bought-in ancillary components, had been resolved and the car ran faultlessly.

 The BRM was returned to Rubery Owen who kept it in storage for three years.